 A bus swished around the corner.

-s is they had been waiting, suddenly two young lads appeared and grabbed the bus bumper bar, using it to ‘water ski’ behind.
+As if they had been waiting, suddenly two young lads appeared and grabbed the bus bumper bar, using it to ‘water ski’ behind.

 It was good sport and naturally needing to be shared.